SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 Features which are included, explained, or demonstrated are:
 1. C++ Construction (excluding inheritance and polymorphism).
-2. Component Construction with CMake build processes.
+2. Component Construction with CMake build directives.
 3. State Transition Program Flow.
 4. Semaphores, Task Notification, and Queues (freeRTOS).
 5. Basic Wifi Connectivity.
 6. Simple Network Time Protocol integration.
 7. WS2812 Addressable Indication RGB LED (employs the remote control transceiver (RMT) driver).

-For more detailed information about the system blocks at a project level, follow this link: [project blocks](./docs/project_blocks.md)
+For more detailed information about the system (translation units, objects, and tasks), follow this link: [project blocks](./docs/project_blocks.md)

 ## Flowcharts
 At a project level, there is not much to show in a flowchart except for app_main().
-Our flowchart page will also provide link to allow you to drill down to other areas.  [flowcharts](./docs/project_flowcharts.md)
+Our flowchart page will also provide links to allow you to drill down to other areas.  [flowcharts](./docs/project_flowcharts.md)

 ## Sequence Diagrams
 There are a few key sequences which are worth examining on a global level.
-The one that is most interesting is how a object with a task is constructed and spun up.    [sequence diagrams](./docs/project_sequences.md)
+The one that is most interesting is how an supporting object with a task is constructed and spun up.    [sequence diagrams](./docs/project_sequences.md)

 ## State Transition Program Flow
 One of the basic premises of development in a cooperative multi-tasking system is that the processes (tasks) must yield back to the operating system's scheduler on a regular basis frequently enough to supply enough processor time to service all tasks.
 If any task doesn't yield, the system will starve of CPU time and the watchdog timer will expire causing a core panic followed by (in most cases) a reboot.
 If you have worked for any length of time with Esp32 and FreeRTOS, you have seen the watchdog timer many time (as well as stack over-flows).